Due to technological advancement, the world is more dependent on the internet than ever. So it is important to check the security of a website.

 Sometimes hackers use deceptive website URLs to trap the users, get their credentials and misuse the information they get.
 This can be done via several techniques but we will not get into it for now.

 So let’s talk about how we can be safe from this kind of attacks:

-- Check that the URL you entered of the site is correct.
+- Check that the URL of the site is correct.
 For example: if you are opening facebook then make sure the URL is facebook.com not something like facbook.com.

-- If you notice that something is off about the website then try to open the website on different device or network.
-In case both looks different then there might be a DNS attack.
+- If you notice that something is off about the website then try to open the website on different devices or networks.
+In case both look different then there might be a DNS attack.

 If this was not enough.
 Tell us what are the other ways using the comment section at the end of the article.